 Example: Multiple Dwellings (small)

-A micro-district ground source heat pump system features individual heat pumps in each dwelling, all fed from the same central ground array.
-This ground array can be made up of either coiled pipe known as slinkies, boreholes or pond mats, and it is sized to deal with the peak heat demand of all the dwellings combined.
+These ground arrays can be made up of either coiled pipe known as slinkies, boreholes or pond mats, and they are sized to deal with the peak heat demand of all of the connected dwellings.

-If the plot is rural and surrounded by lots of exposed land area, then slinkies would be a viable option for a ground source installation.
+If the plot is rural and surrounded by lots of exposed land area, then Shared Ground Loop Arrays featuring slinkies as the ground array collector would be a viable option for a ground source installation.

-If the development is in an urban area for example and has limited exposed land, boreholes would be the best option.
+If the development is in an urban area and has limited exposed land, then Shared Ground Loop Arrays featuring boreholes as the ground array collector would be the best option.

-Boreholes can usually be drilled into any type of ground and are a perfect space-saving solution, as the depth of the hole(s) is varied to suit the heat requirement.
+Boreholes can usually be drilled into any type of ground and are a perfect space-saving solution.

 Which RHI is right for me?